prog4biol/pfb2019/README.md

 #### Reading the contents of a file

 Now that we have opened a file and created a file object we can do things with it, like read it.
-Lets read all the contents at once.
+Let's read all the contents at once.

 Let's go to the command line and  `cat` the contents of the file to see what's in it first